ocaml/ocaml.org/data/tutorials/ds_05_seq.md

 # Seq.filter;;
 - : ('a -> bool) -> 'a Seq.t -> 'a Seq.t = <fun>
 ```
-It keeps elements of a sequence which satisfies the provided condition.
+It builds a sequence of elements satisfying a condition.

 Using `Seq.filter`, it is possible to make a straightforward implementation of
 the [Sieve of